RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 # Deploy the Next.js frontend
 gcloud builds submit --config cloudbuild-frontend.yaml .
 ```
-**Reasoning:** This is the final step that replaces the placeholder services with your actual Next.js and FastAPI applications, making the platform live.
+**Final step:** Replaces the placeholder services with your actual Next.js and FastAPI applications, making the platform live.

-By following these steps in order, you can systematically address the most common permission and connectivity gaps, leading to a successful and secure deployment.

 **Acknowledgements**
 ✨ Google ML Developer Programs and Google Developers Program supported this work by providing Google Cloud Credits (and awesome tutorials for the Google Developer Experts)✨